bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 To identify and filter reads from sources of vector, adapter, linker, and primer contamination we use the Burrows Wheeler aligner (BWA) and the BLAST-like alignment tool (BLAT) to search against a database of cow sequences.
 As a reference database for identifying contaminating vector and adapter sequences we rely on the UniVec\_Core dataset which is a fasta file of known vectors and common sequencing adapters, linkers, and PCR Primers derived from the NCBI Univec Database.

-The format for the MetaPro command to perform the vector filtering is:
+The format of the MetaPro command to perform vector filtering is:

 &ensp;&ensp;&ensp;&ensp;read1='&lt;path to your quality filter final results mouse.fastq&gt;'
 &ensp;&ensp;&ensp;&ensp;python3 /pipeline/MetaPro.py -c $config -s $read1 -o $output --tutorial vector

-Run the command as follows:
+Run the command:

 ```
 read1=/media/cbwdata/workspace/metapro_tutorial/mouse1_run/quality_filter/final_results/singletons.fastq